publiccodeyml/publiccode.yml/forks.md

 ## Technical forks (i.e. to publish patches)

-A technical fork is a fork made by a developer for the purpose of working on the original code base (called *upstream*), without any explicit goal of creating and publishing an alternative variant of the original software.
+A technical fork is a fork made by a developer for the purpose of working on the original code base or sending improvements to the original authors, without any explicit goal of creating and publishing an alternative variant of the original software.

 In the context of distributed control systems and collaborative code hosting platforms like GitHub, forking is almost always used